Ultrasensitive calorimetric detection of single photons from qubit decay: Acknowledgments

 \section{Acknowledgments}

 We thank Paolo Muratore-Ginanneschi, Brecht Donvil, Dmitry Golubev and George Thomas for useful discussions.
 This work was funded through Academy of Finland grant 312057 and from the European Union's Horizon 2020 research and innovation programme under the European Research Council (ERC) programme and Marie Sklodowska-Curie actions (grant agreements 742559 and 766025).
-We thank the Russian Science Foundation (Grant No. 20-62-46026) for supporting the work.
+We thank the Russian Science Foundation (Grant No. 20-62-46026) and Foundational Questions Institute Fund (FQXi) via Grant No. FQXi-IAF19-06 for supporting the work.